CaioMalaquias/caiomalaquias.github.io/README.md

 ### Publications
--	[Why Quantitative Variables Should Not Be Recoded as Categorical](https://www.scirp.org/html/9-172159493794.htm) _Journal of Applied Mathematics and Physics, 2019_<br/>
+-	[Why Quantitative Variables Should Not Be Recoded as Categorical](https://www.scirp.org/html/9-172159493794.htm) _Journal of Applied Mathematics and Physics, 2019_ <br/>
   with Antonio Fernandes, Dalson Figueiredo, Enivaldo da Rocha, and Rodrigo Lins

 ### Working Papers
+- _(Thesis)_ Affective Polarization Beyond Partisanship
--	Electoral Competition and Corruption in Brazil: A Subnational Approach<br/>
+-	Electoral Competition and Corruption in Brazil: A Subnational Approach <br/>
   with Dalson Figueiredo and Nicole Janz
 - Welcoming Problems?
-Immigrants, Refugees and Urban Crime in EU<br/>
+Immigrants, Refugees and Urban Crime in European Union <br/>
   with Wagner Martins
--	Brazil’s Presidential Speech from 1988 to 2018: Text-as-Data and STM<br/>
+-	Brazil’s Presidential Speech from 1988 to 2018: Text-as-Data and STM <br/>
   with Davi Moreira, Mauricio Izumi and Paolo Ricci
--	Undemonization in Front Nacional Speech<br/>
+-	Undemonization in Front Nacional Speech <br/>
   with Davi Moreira, Diogo Cunha and Lucas Miranda

 ### Teaching and Event Planning